abdrahmansoltan/Learning-Notes/Frontend/TypeScript/1-TypeScript.md

   logLength(235); // ❌ Property 'length' does not exist on type 'number'.
   ```

-- Instead of working with `any` and `all` types, we’d like to constrain this function to work with `any` and `all` types that also have the `.length` property.
-As long as the type has this member, we’ll allow it, but it’s required to have at least this member.
-To do so, we must list our requirement as a constraint on what Type can be.
+- We want to restrict the function to types that have a `.length` property.
+This requirement is a constraint on the type.

-  - To do so, we’ll extend an interface that has the `length` property like `array`, then we’ll use this `interface` and the extends keyword to denote our constraint:
+  - To do so, we’ll extend an interface that has the `length` property like `array`, then we'll use this `interface` and the extends keyword to denote our constraint:

     ```ts
     function logLength<T extends Array>(arg: T): T {